shellieD/get-ducked/README.md

 17. Create a new file on the top level directory - Procfile

-18. Within the Procfile add the code - web: guincorn PROJECT_NAME.wsgi
+18. Within the Procfile add the code - web: gunicorn PROJECT_NAME.wsgi

 19. In the terminal, add the changed files, commit and push to GitHub